-Joining us for today’s show is John Kedzierski, a Corporate Vice President of Marketing who knows a thing or two about going to market with the right channels.
+Joining us for today’s show is John Kedzierski, a Corporate Vice President of Sales who knows a thing or two about going to market with the right channels.
 Today’s topic is focused on selecting the right sales channels by using one of America’s great companies as a use case.
-John and I leveraged the SBI annual workbook to guide our conversation.
-To follow along, flip to the Channel Optimization phase starting on page 294 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Our guest today is John Kedzierski, the Corporate Vice President, North America Services and Commercial Markets for Motorola Solutions.
 Motorola provides push-to-talk communication solutions across the business-to-business space.
 Examples include baggage handlers at an airline, to police and fire, computer-aided dispatch systems handling your 9-1-1 calls, to communications on military bases.
 John will demonstrate how to cover the market completely with direct and indirect sales channels.